ytsaurus/ytsaurus/yt/docs/README.md

 ### Reused Content

 The documentation is written using the Single Source approach.
 This means the common content that is reused across different parts of the documentation is stored in separate files and then added in the necessary articles.
-In YTsaurus, reused content is stored in the `ru/_includes` folder for the Russian content, and in `en/_includes` for the English one.
+In YTsaurus, reused content is stored in the `ru/_includes` folder for the Russian documentation, and in `en/_includes` for the English one.

 Keep this approach in mind when [contributing](#contribution) to YTsaurus documentation.